 How to choose your first brand agency.
 Advice for when you are starting out, you've got some budget and you need to start building relationships with brand agencies and designers.

 How to choose your first brand agency is a huge decision for any founder or head of marketing.
 In this blog I have summarised my experiences and the lessons I’ve learnt along the way to help you make the right decisions for your business.
+Whether you are looking for a startup brand agency, a logo and brand identity brand agency or just a general design resource, this blog will help you to make the decision.

 When money is tight, and you are counting every penny, spending money on a brand agency can seem daunting.
 The budget can prove hard to justify.
 Particularly to other areas of your business, those competing to get money allocated for different projects (usually the tech team).
 This blog will help you make that decision.
 I will give you a process and the resources to help you find the right agency and to start a long term relationship with them.